 I've noticed a problem but my transfer is already in progress.
 What do I do?

-Please email us at email@example.com or call our transfers line at +1 (855) 255-9038, and we will cancel your transfer for you!
-Alternatively, check out our other help articles and let us know if you have any questions!
+Please submit a request or give us a call at +1 (855) 255-9038, and we will cancel your transfer for you!
+Alternatively, check out our other help centre articles!